-As you know from my last post, I’m starting my last big round the world trip and I am beginning in Scandinavia, figuring I might as well get the most expensive countries out of the way with first.
+As you know from my last post, I’m starting my last big round-the-world trip, and I’m beginning in Scandinavia, figuring I might as well get the most expensive countries out of the way with first.
 I’m currently in Stockholm, one of my favorite cities in the world, despite the fact it abuses my wallet.
-(I’ll be going to Norway next and that country is even more expensive.
+(I’ll be going to Norway next, and that country is even more expensive.
 Luckily, I have family there I can mooch off of…I mean visit.)
-If the winter’s here weren’t so harsh, I would seriously consider moving here.
-Like I did with Canada and Australia, today’s post is an introduction to Sweden via some great trivia I found:
+If the winters weren’t so harsh, I’d seriously consider moving here.

 Sweden remained neutral throughout World War I and World War II.

 Sweden has the most number of McDonald’s per person out of every country in Europe.

 So is Eagle Eye Cherry.

 And Alexander Skarsgard, that guy from True Blood.

 The population of Sweden is 9.2 million, which is only a bit more than the population of New York City.